Turning dispersion into signal: density-split analyses of pairwise velocities: Introduction

 In summary, the PVD plays a central role in RSD and kSZ.
-In both cases, only the streaming velocity of the PVD contributes to the model prediction, and the dispersions are treated as a nuisance.
-One way to exploit the PVD for more cosmological information is to go beyond the conventional two-point statistics, particularly, to decompose the full PVD according to local properties of the large-scale structure.
-There have been indications that analyzing the observed density field by splitting it into different environments warrants more cosmological information than the conventional two-point statistics \citep{Gruen2018,Enrique2021, Repp2021}.
-One possible reason for the improvement may come from sampling the non-Gaussian PDF of the density \citep{Enrique2021, Paillas2023, Giblin2023}.
-Following the same spirit, we will perform density-split analysis for the velocity field.
+In both cases, often the streaming velocity of the PVD contributes to the model prediction, and the dispersions are treated as a nuisance.
+One way to exploit the PVD for more cosmological information is to go beyond the conventional two-point statistics, particularly to decompose the full PVD according to local properties of the large-scale structure.
+There have been indications that analysing the observed density field by splitting it into different environments warrants more cosmological information than the conventional two-point statistics \citep{Gruen2018,Enrique2021, Repp2021}.
+One possible reason for the improvement may come from sampling the non-Gaussian probability density function (PDF) of the density \citep{Enrique2021, Paillas2023, Giblin2023}.
+Following the same spirit, in this letter, we will perform density-split analysis for the velocity field.